unethika/mod_nslmodules/README.md

 To configure the php folder, edit php/include/config.php.

-Only the empty variables at the top of the page should be edited.
+Only the empty variables at the top of the page should be edited unless you feel lucky (with the exception of obvious examples).

 To install the database, use php/sql/modnslmodules.sql.

+Use php/cron.php for an easier cron job.